3ddelano/discord-multiplayer-rpg-godot/README.md

 1. Clone or download this repo.

-2. Rename the file `token-example.secret` to `token.secret`.

-3. Open the file `token.secret`, remove the string which is present and instead paste your Discord Bot token in it and save the file.

-3. Open `project.godot` with Godot.
+2. Import `project.godot` from Godot's Project Manager.

-4. Run the `World.tscn` scene.
+3. Run the `World.tscn` scene and then click the button that says `Set Bot Token`.

-5. Now after inviting your bot to some server, you can run the command `.help` to get a list of commands available or run the command `.play` to start the game.
+4. Now after inviting your bot to some server, you can run the command `.help` to get a list of commands available or run the command `.play` to start the game.

 Screenshots (Subject to changes)
 ----------